 We also need drivers to help deliver the casseroles on Thursday morning.
 If you are interested in this one-time commitment please call Leona Shoon at (703)425-1880

 Blood Drives Each Fall and Spring, we sponsor an INOVA blood drive to help the community.
 Please take part in this wonderful mitzvah at our own synagogue and help support the constant need for blood donations.
 Requirements: Weigh 110 lbs, be in good health, be 17 years of age (16 with parental consent form completed), be at least 56 days since your last whole blood donation.
 This year's drives are scheduled for Sunday, December 16, 2018 and May 5, 2019.

 Food For Others/Power Pack Program Food For Others is a local non-profit food bank and food rescue operation serving Fairfax and Arlington Counties.
 The Power Pack Program provides elementary school-aged students in our area with a pack of food that they can bring home and eat over the weekend.
-We support this effort throughout the year.
-Please drop off some of the following items to the school lobby:
+To support this effort throughout the year, please drop off any of the following items to the Religious School lobby: